ianj-als/pypeline/README.md

     helpers.cons_composed_component(first_component, second_component)

-Returns a components that is the composition of the `first_component` and the `second_component`.
+Returns a component that is the composition of the `first_component` and the `second_component`.

 #### Constructing a Parallel Component

     helpers.cons_parallel_component(top_component, bottom_component)

-Returns a component that will execute the two provided components in parallel.
+Returns a component that will execute the two provided components in "parallel".
 The input to the constructed component is a pair, whose first value is applied to the `top_component` and the second value is applied to the `bottom_component`.
 The constructed component`s output shall be a pair, whose first value is the output of the top component, and the second value is the output of the bottom component.